kankodu/vii-finance-smart-contracts/README.md

 2. The `balanceOf` function:

    * Iterates through all enabled `tokenIds`
-   * Calculates the value of each LP position
+   * Calculates the value of each LP NFT
    * Returns the aggregate value
 3. The Euler vault uses this returned value to: